Class 9 Exam > Class 9 Notes > Mathematics (Maths) Class 9 > Chapter Notes: Statistics

 (C) Frequency Polygon

 It is a natural extension of the histogram.
 In frequency polygon rather than drawing bars, each class is represented by one point and these are joined together by straight lines.
-We draw frequency polygons in a similar way of drawing a histogram.
+We draw frequency polygons in a similar way to drawing a histogram.

 Example 6: Consider the weights of 20 students of a class 9th as given below: